 - The ectocervix (also called exocervix) is the outer part of the cervix that can be seen during a gynecologic exam.
 The ectocervix is covered with thin, flat cells called squamous cells.

 - The endocervix is the inner part of the cervix that forms a canal that connects the vagina to the uterus.
 The endocervix is covered with column-shaped glandular cells that make mucus.

-The transformation zone is the border where the endocervix and ectocervix meet.
-Most cervical cancers begin in the squamous cells in the transformation zone.
+The squamocolumnar junction (also called the transformation zone) is the border where the endocervix and ectocervix meet.
+Most cervical cancers begin in this area.

 Types of cervical cancer

 Cervical cancers are named after the type of cell where the cancer started.
 The two main types are:

 - Squamous cell carcinoma: Most cervical cancers (up to 90%) are squamous cell carcinomas.
 These cancers develop from cells in the ectocervix.